jantimon/next-yak/README.md

 ## Yak shaving

 While trying to get next-yak to work properly we stumbled accross several bugs.
-Thanks for merging our prs fixes in next.js and postcss ❤️
+Thanks for merging our prs fixes in next.js, webpack and postcss ❤️

 <details>
   <summary>PRS</summary>